pimsmath/m2pi.ca/content/authors/sjana01/_index.md

   issued: false

 ---
-I am a Ph.D. candidate at the University of British Columbia with research interests in the field of Algebraic Topology.
-More specifically I am interested in Spaces of Homomorphisms, Group Cohomology, and Topological Data Analysis.
-I am also an aspiring Data Scientist with added interest in Machine Learning and Deep Learning.
-I am interested in neural networks and their applications in Image Processing, Computer Vision, Linguistics, and NLP.
-I have experience with machine learning libraries such as Scikit-learn, Keras, TensorFlow, et cetera, and visualization libraries such as Matplotlib, Seaborn, and Plotly in Python.
+I am a Ph.D. candidate in Mathematics with a research focus on Algebraic Topology.
+I am a highly motivated and skilled individual passionate about using mathematics to solve real-world problems.
+With expertise in complex mathematical concepts, I am eager to apply my knowledge to solve industry problems.
+I have been involved in several projects over the past few years, showcasing my ability to apply mathematical concepts to real-world problems.
+My strong analytical skills, problem-solving ability, experience in data analysis, and expertise in Machine Learning make me a valuable asset to any team.
+In my Ph.D. research, I have been studying the homological properties of the "Classifying Spaces for Commutativity in Unitary Groups" and the "Unordered Flag Manifolds".
+I have recently found a profound interest in Quantum Computation.
+I believe it has the potential to impact a wide range of fields, including cryptography, drug discovery, artificial intelligence, and financial modeling.
+I am highly motivated and committed to continuously learning and expanding my knowledge in Data Science and Quantum Computation.
+I am eager to contribute my expertise to a company dedicated to using mathematics to solve real-world problems and drive innovation in these fields.